-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update 16 Work with local businesses and skills and training providers to develop the local supply chain needed to achieve building retrofit goals and support a local green economy.
+Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Prog 14 Work with partners, businesses and interested organisations on projects that implement circular economy principles and demonstrate the potential of the approach.
+From 2021/2022 Climate Partnership Manager Businesses, Business Improvement Districts,, voluntary and community organisations and South London Waste Partnership Seeking funding from external sources Draft proposal 'Mea ecor St N sour 15 Work with local businesses and skills and training providers to develop the local supply chain needed to achieve building retrofit goals and support a local green economy.
 Support local people to access the training needed for these jobs.
-Ongoing Senior Project Manager, Employment and Skills Green Skills Academy is led by South London Partnership Additional funding is expected to be required to deliver training programmes, however promotion will be met from existing budgets.
-Implementing This work is being delivered via the South London Partnership Green Skills Academy .
-COU NCIL OPERATIONS: 17 When the Council refurbishes, consolidates or moves buildings, reuse as much office furniture, stationery and building fabric as possible, either elsewhere in the Council or by offering it to others, and apply the 'circular office' approach.
+Ongoing Senior Project Manager, Employment and Skills Green Skills Academy is led by South London Partnership Additional funding is expected to be required to deliver training programmes, however, promotion will be met from existing budgets.
+Implementing This Lon COU NCIL OPERATIONS: 16 When the Council refurbishes, consolidates or moves buildings, reuse as much office furniture, stationery and building fabric as possible, either elsewhere in the Council or by offering it to others, and apply the 'circular office' approach.
 Ongoing - as building changes take place.
 Head of FM Client Sustainability Manager Potential cost to join reuse platforms, can be met from existing budgets.
-Implementing During the relocation of staff from the Denmark Road, Carshalton offices, items were rehomed using freegle.
+Implementing No c the r reloc Cars rehc his work is being delivered via the South ondon Partnership Green Skills Academy.